 ESSA’s Management body

 The Principal position is currently vacant.
-The governing body is hoping to appoint a Principal as soon as the future becomes clear but is not accepting applications at this current stage.
+The governing body is hoping to appoint a Principal as soon as the Seminary is “up and running” again.

 Mr. Hennie Storm; Finance Director